-We calculate Adjusted EBITDA as net income (loss) adjusted to exclude: interest and other expense; provision for income taxes; depreciation and amortization expense; equity-based compensation expense; inventory step-up amortization expense, distribution center relocation costs; transaction costs; costs related to severance from headcount reductions; goodwill and intangible asset impairment; sales tax penalties; and one-time or non-recurring items, and Adjusted EBITDA margin as Adjusted EBITDA as a percentage of net sales.
-Adjusted EBITDA does not represent net income or cash flow from operating activities as it is defined by GAAP and does not necessarily indicate whether cash flows will be sufficient to fund cash needs.
+We calculate Adjusted EBITDA as net income (loss) adjusted to exclude: interest and other expense; benefit from or provision for income taxes; depreciation and amortization expense; equity-based compensation expense; inventory step-up amortization expense; distribution center relocation costs; transaction costs; costs related to severance from headcount reductions; goodwill and intangible asset impairment; sales tax penalties; insured losses, net of any recoveries; and one-time or non-recurring items.
+We calculate Adjusted EBITDA magin as Adjusted EBITDA as a percentage of net sales.
+Adjusted EBITDA does not represent net income (loss) or cash flow from or used in operating activities as it is defined by GAAP and does not necessarily indicate whether cash flows will be sufficient to fund cash needs.
 Because other companies may calculate EBITDA and Adjusted EBITDA differently than we do, Adjusted EBITDA may not be comparable to similarly titled measures reported by other companies.
 Adjusted EBITDA has other limitations as an analytical tool when compared to the use of net income (loss), which is the most directly comparable GAAP financial measure, including that Adjusted EBITDA does not reflect:

-- · the interest or other expense we incur; - the provision for or benefit from income tax; - any attribution of costs to our operations related to our investments and capital expenditures through depreciation and amortization charges; - · any transaction or debt extinguishment costs; - any costs to establish or relocate distribution centers; - · any costs related to severance from headcount reductions; - · any impairment of goodwill or intangible assets; - any costs related to sales tax penalties; - · any amortization expense associated with fair value adjustments from purchase price accounting, including intangibles or inventory step-up; and - · the cost of compensation we provide to our employees in the form of equity awards.
+- the interest or other expense we incur; - the provision for or benefit from income tax; - · any attribution of costs to our operations related to our investments and capital expenditures through depreciation and amortization charges; - · any transaction or debt extinguishment costs; - · any costs to establish or relocate distribution centers; - · any costs related to severance from headcount reductions; - · any impairment of goodwill or intangible assets; - · any costs related to sales tax penalties; - · any insured losses, net of recoveries; - · any non-routine legal matters; - · any amortization expense associated with fair value adjustments from purchase price accounting, including intangibles or inventory step-up; and - · the cost of compensation we provide to our employees in the form of equity awards.

-The following table reflects a reconciliation of Adjusted EBITDA to net income (loss) and Adjusted EBITDA Margin to net income (loss) margin, the most directly comparable financial measure prepared in accordance with GAAP:
+The following table reflects a reconciliation of Adjusted EBITDA to net income (loss) and Adjusted EBITDA margin to net income (loss) margin, the most directly comparable financial measure prepared in accordance with GAAP:

 Year Ended December 31,

-In thousands 2022 2021 2020
+(dollars in thousands) 2023 2021

-Net income (loss) \$ (176,697) \$ (6,091) \$ 14,805
+Net loss \$ (98,886) \$ (176,69 97) \$ (6,091)

 Add (deduct):

-Total other expense, net 8,575 21,622 485
+Total other expense, net 13,556 8,5 75 21,622

-Provision for income tax (3,917) 852 6,850
+(Benefit from) provision for income tax 1,921 (3,9 17) 852

-Depreciation and amortization expense 20,348 16,710 6,762
+Depreciation and amortization expense 19,141 20,3 48 16,710

-Equity-based compensation expense 6,730 8,043 1,380
+Equity-based compensation expense 7,640 6,7 30 8,043

-Inventory step-up amortization expense 707 15,908
+Inventory step-up amortization expense 7 07 15,908

-Distribution center relocation costs 1,302

-Transaction costs 140 5,387
+Transaction costs 1- 40 5,387

-Severance 306

-Goodwill impairment 173,786
+Goodwill impairment 68,524 173,7 36

-Sales tax penalties 592
+Non-routine items 1,894 2,2 00

-Adjusted EBITDA \$ 31,872 \$ 62,431 \$ 30,282
+Adjusted EBITDA \$ 13,790 \$ 31,8 72 \$ 62,431

-Net income (loss) margin (29)% (1)% 7 %
+Net loss margin (18)% (2 29)% (1)%

-Adjusted EBITDA margin 5 % 11 % 14 %
+Adjusted EBITDA margin 3 % 5 % 11 %